bernardosantiago44/bernardosantiago44/README.md

   # Elementals
   Elementals is an interactive periodic table for iOS.
 You can visualize important properties for each of the 119 chemical elements.
   The public repository of this file is available [here](https://github.com/bernardosantiago44/periodic-table)

+  # Bill Divider
+  The Bill Divider is a powerful iOS application designed to separrate your bills with other friends.
+You can create and view records, split bills with different configurations, select currencies, and more!
+You can view it [here](https://github.com/bernardosantiago44/bill-divider)

 <!---